titipata/pubmed_parser/CONTRIBUTING.md

 First of all, thanks for considering contributing to Pubmed Parser (`pubmed_parser`) 👍.
 We really appreciate your great help and support!

-`pubmed_parser` is an open source project, maintained by reseachers who want to make analysis of biomedical text and metadata easier.
+`pubmed_parser` is an open source Python project, maintained by reseachers who want to support and make analysis of biomedical text and metadata easy.
+We would like to accelerate how you get biomedical text data fast and, therefore, ease the effort in data cleaning process.

 ## How you can contribute?